Areesha-Kaleem/ML-projects/README.md

-# ML-projects
+# AI/ML Projects
-# AI/ML Projects A collection of AI and Machine Learning projects showcasing various techniques and applications.
+This repository contains a collection of my AI and Machine Learning projects.
+Each project is self-contained and includes all necessary files and documentation to understand, run, and further develop the work.
+The projects range from data preprocessing and analysis to building and deploying machine learning models.